Here's some good news for chocolate lovers.

-Here's some good news for chocolate lovers.
-Eating a moderate amount of the treat every day may lower the risk of diabetes and heart disease.
+Eating a moderate amount of the treat every day may lower the risk of

-A diet that includes tea and coffee may boost chocolate's benefits for cardiometabolic risk because the drinks include antioxidants polyphenols, according to the researchers.
+boost chocolate's benefits for cardiometabolic risk because the drinks

-The type of person who ate chocolate in the study were more physically active, younger and more educated than those who didn't eat the treat.
+Cardiometabolic is a person's likelihood of developing diabetes, heart disease, or stroke, reports The type of person who ate chocolate in the study were more physically active, younger and more educated than those who didn't eat the treat.

 Study co-author Prof. Saverio Stranges of the University of Warwick Medical School, United Kingdom, and scientific director of the Department of Population Health at the Luxembourg Institute of Health, explained: "Given the growing body of evidence, including our own study, cocoa-based products may represent an additional dietary recommendation to improve cardiometabolic health; however, observational results need to be supported by robust trial evidence.